-There is a multitude of things that can go wrong when it comes to mobile data recovery loss.
+There is a multitude of things that can go wrong when it comes to mobile phone recovery.
 From lost or deleted data due to software issues, liquid damage or even accidental deletion.

 Mobile phones use flash memory to store data.
 Flash memory is an electronic (solid-state) non-volatile computer storage medium that can be electrically erased and reprogrammed.